 WEB: El Sol

-MONTEVERDE - in the cloud forests of Monteverde about 3 hours from the Pura Vida
+MONTEVERDE - in the cloud forests of Monteverde just north of downtown about 3 hours from the Pura Vida

 ARENAL - most visited area of Costa Rica 3 1/2 hours from the Pura Vida

 El Castillo, near La Fortuna along the lake

 This most unusual place is a must visit if you have any interest at all in how the planet could be if we all thought a little more about our environment.

 Our guests had been telling us about this remarkable experiment in nature for years when finally we took some friends to see it.
 All that is written about it will not prepare you for your personal experience there.
 In addition to the farm, the students, the volunteers and perhaps the most well engineered compost heap on the planet :-)) you will find beautiful accommodations and excellent farm to table dinners for those who like to take it easy while learning something new.
 Make sure you view Sanjay Gupta's CNN Next List video on their site.

 We do recommend you have your own 4WD as the "road" in is not very long "off road" but pretty bumpy (and difficult in the rainy season).
 The photo we took is a local cacao tree ready for harvest.
 A few days here is a once in a lifetime experience that will probably change your perception about what can be done with the planet.

 Central valley Highlands near Turialba